Filmhouse Past & Present

 Filmhouse has also branched out into the world of video on demand, with a range of specially selected films available via the Filmhouse Player.
 And, May 2013, it lauched Filmhouse Distribution, with releases to date including Alexey Balabanov's The Stoker and Victor Kossakovsky's ¡Vivan Las Antipodas!.
 Its newest release, the luminously beautiful documentary My Name Is Salt, will open in cinemas nationwide on Fri 13 Mar.

 In 2014, Filmhouse undertook two major new screening projects.
-The Cinema of Childhood, an ambitious season of 17 films from 12 different countries, was launched in April and the films have since had over 450 screenings across 56 separate UK venues.
+The Cinema of Childhood, an ambitious season of 17 films from 12 different countries, was launched in April of that year and the films have since had over 450 screenings across 56 separate UK venues.
 We also began our ongoing First World War in Cinema season, which will screen a wide range of films over four years, each tied to the ongoing centenary of the 1914-1918 conflict.

 Since its inception, Filmhouse has been the home of the Edinburgh International Film Festival and has been host to many fantastic screenings and events as part of the festival.
 The two organisations have always worked closely together, and this arrangement was formalised in 2010 with the formation of the Centre for the Moving Image (CMI), a registered charity which incorporates Filmhouse and EIFF.
 From 4 Apr 2014, the CMI has also been very proud to operate the Belmont Filmhouse in Aberdeen.